 Marcin Dudek (b.
 1979, Poland) lives and works in Brussels, Belgium.
 Dudek works with objects, installations, collage and performance, touching upon questions regarding control in society, the hierarchy of power, and mechanisms of violence and aggression as seen from sociological, historical, and psychological standpoints.
-Dudek's use of abstraction to deal with these questions amplifies the labor, anxiety and compulsive approach that characterize his process of image production.
+Dudek's use of abstraction to deal with these questions amplifies the labour, anxiety and compulsive approach that characterize his process of image production.
 After leaving Poland aged 21, he studied at the University Mozarteum, Salzburg and at Central Saint Martins, London, graduating in 2005 and 2007 respectively.
 His work has been exhibited internationally at institutions including the Moscow Museum of Modern Art, Salzburger Kunstverein (AT), the Arad Art Museum (RO), Bunkier Sztuki Gallery in Krakow (PL), and the Goethe-Institut Ukraine.
 His installation "The Cathedral of Human Labor" (2013) is on permanent view at the Verbeke Foundation in Belgium.
-In 2018, he had a large project in the context of Manifesta 12 Palermo, and in 2019 a solo presentation at the Wrocław Contemporary Museum as well as a solo booth at EXPO Chicago.
+In 2018, he presented a large installation at Manifesta 12 Palermo, which was followed by a solo exhibition at the Wrocław Contemporary Museum and a solo booth at EXPO Chicago in 2019.